DependableSystemsLab/AutoPatch/README.md

 # AutoPatchCode

-## Setting up LLVM/Nordic Semiconductors Development Environment

-### Configure ECE Department Linux Machine
+### Configure the working directory

-- Use ECE login for department machines or a private login for other lab machines.
-- Install the following packages (any modern version) with admin privileges:
+- Install the following packages (any modern version):
   - git
   - gcc
   - cmake